Date of Graduation

 While the efficacy, ecosystem impacts, and ultimate fate of chemical dispersants and dispersed oil generates conflicting opinions in the scientific community, there are measures that could be taken in order to minimize potential impacts.
 Research that accounts for variable conditions and ecosystems could be initiated, simulating field conditions in laboratory settings, processing data from Deepwater Horizon, and utilizing current response and monitoring protocols.

 Radpour, Adam V., "Surface and Subsurface Application of Chemical Dispersants and Associated Ecosystem Impacts" (2015).
-Master's Projects.
+Master's Projects and Capstones.
 131.

 Environmental Health and Protection Commons, Marine Biology Commons, Natural Resources Management and Policy Commons, Oil, Gas, and Energy Commons, Toxicology Commons, Water Resource Management Commons